adamwick/AI-Magnet-Assistant/docs/DEVELOPER_MANUAL.md

 npm run tauri build
 ```
 After a successful build, the executable or installer will be located in the `src-tauri/target/release/` directory.

+### 4.3.
+Internationalization Development Notes

+- Add or modify locale messages under `src/i18n/locales/<locale>/`.
+- Frontend i18n is preloaded; no dynamic import race conditions.
+- Use `useLocale().setLocale()` to switch languages at runtime; the backend will persist the selection.

 ---
 Thank you for your contribution!